-- Your hospital admission for your total hip replacement will follow an "interprofessional plan of care" more commonly called a "Clinical Pathway". - This is your version of the Clinical Pathway.
+- During your stay in hospital for your total hip replacement we will follow an "interprofessional plan of care" more commonly called a "Clinical Pathway". - This is your version of the Clinical Pathway.
 It is an interactive document.
 Please take notes if necessary when the nurse is discussing with you. - It has been prepared so that you, your family, and the members of the healthcare team know your plan of care.
-It gives you an idea of the tests, treatments and diet you will require during your hospital stay as well as the education and planning necessary for discharge - Once you and/or your family have read the information in this booklet, please feel free to ask any member of the healthcare team any questions.
+It gives you an idea of the tests you will undergo and the treatments you will receive - Once you and/or your family have read the information in this booklet, please feel free to ask any member of the healthcare team any questions.